 Non-medication therapies – include acupuncture, biofeedback, goggles, hypnotherapy, exclusion diets, relaxation, yoga, meditation, and herbal or homeopathic remedies.

 In the past, pethidine was used to treat migraine.
 However, this is a highly addictive medication, and far more effective treatments are now available.
-Talk to your doctor or a neurologist about the best treatment for your migraines.
+Talk to your doctor or a neurologist about the best migraine treatment.

 How Helpfull Is Physiotherapy for Headaches?